Robert Mashego

-Mfana Robert Mashego is a South African politician who has been the Chairperson of the Portfolio Committee on Water and Sanitation in the National Assembly since 2021.
-A member of the African National Congress, he has been a Member of Parliament since 2019.
+Mfana Robert Mashego is a South African politician who served as the Chairperson of the Portfolio Committee on Water and Sanitation in the National Assembly from 2021 until 2024.
+A member of the African National Congress, he was Member of Parliament from 2019 until 2024.
 Mashego is also a member of the South African Communist Party.

 Background

 Mashego holds a local government certificate, a political school certificate from Walter Sisulu University, a certificate in public administration from the University of Pretoria, a certificate in International Capacity Building and Good Governance from Australia Habitat Studies, a local government and local governance qualification from the University of Johannesburg and a local democracy and local governance qualification from the International Training Centre of the International Labour Organization.

 Mashego is a former deputy president of the South African Transport and Allied Workers Union and a former member of the organisation's provincial executive committee in Gauteng.
 He also served as the chairperson and as the deputy chairperson of the South African Communist Party in Ekurhuleni.